followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/5 Series Types/CommonSeries/label/format.md

         percentPrecision: 2 // the precision of percentage values (12.3456 % --> 12.34 %)
     }

 [note]DevExtreme widgets provide a wide choice of [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 If you are, however, going to use custom formats, link the [Globalize](https://github.com/jquery/globalize) library to your project.
-Learn how to do this from the [Installation](/Documentation/Guide/Data_Visualization/Basics/Installation/) topic.
+Learn how to do this from topics in the [Installation](/Documentation/16_2/Guide/Getting_Started/Installation/Local_Scripts/) section.

 #####See Also#####
 - [format](/Documentation/ApiReference/Common/Object_Structures/format/) - provides a comprehensive overview of formatting capabilities.
-- [Data Formatting](/Documentation/Guide/Data_Visualization/Common/Data_Formatting/#Data_Formatting) - shows how to apply formatting to various widget elements.
+- [Data Formatting](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Data_Formatting/#Data_Formatting) - shows how to apply formatting to various widget elements.
 <!--/fullDescription-->